neilshaabi/mindli/README.md

 # mindli

-Web application designed to improve the efficiency and effectiveness of psychotherapy on a global scale, empowering mental health practitioners and clients throughout the therapeutic journey.
+Web application designed to improve outcomes for mental health services on a global scale, empowering practitioners and clients throughout the therapeutic journey.

 Key features include: